-- Please complete only if the date of birth is INCORRECT. - If this information is missing or incorrect be sure to fill in the child's actual date of birth. - 3.
-Student has attended Junior Kindergarten in the past (i.e. last year) - 4.
-If yes, were you the child's Junior Kindergarten teacher?
+- Please complete only if the date of birth is INCORRECT. - If this information is missing or incorrect be sure to fill in the child's actual date of birth.

-5. Child's Sex
+3. Child's Sex

 • Please complete only if the child's gender is INCORRECT.